p-chan5/EasyPulse/README.md

 It should not be noticeable unless the Limiter signal is oversaturated, but if that is the case, select the `Smooth` parameter and set a value between 0.00 and -48.00 dB (default: -5.00 dB) and/or reduce the `Knee` or the `Input` level.

+### HARMONICS SCULPTOR ⚒️

+Select Exciter > Blend the harmonics (3rd - harsh / 2nd - soft) and/or set the `Amount` to -6.00, -3.00, 0.00, 3.00 or 6.00 dB and/or the `Scope` to 2217.46, 4434.92 or 8869.84 Hz

 ### MINIMUM VS MAXIMUM LATENCY 🥊️

 Choose the one that best suits your needs.
 From a practical standpoint, the `min` version is stable and works in all possible scenarios, while the `max` version requires more processing and is experimental, but may sound more professional.

 ### NATIVE PLUGIN WINDOW 🔬️

-You can show or hide the native plugins interface to see the applied settings in more detail.
+You can show the native plugins interface to see the applied settings in more detail.
 Go to `Preferences` > `Experimental Features` and enable `Native window of effects`

 ### ON OR OFF 🤔️